draftedus/hubSAFE/README.md

 Example 2

-ï Investor has purchased a safe for \$100,000.
+Investor has purchased a safe for \$100,000.
 The Valuation Cap is
 \$4,000,000.

-ï The company negotiates with investors to sell \$600,000 worth of Series AA Preferred Stock at a \$3,000,000 pre-money valuation.
+The company negotiates with investors to sell \$600,000 worth of Series AA Preferred Stock at a \$3,000,000 pre-money valuation.
 The company’s fully-diluted outstanding capital stock immediately prior to the financing, including a 500,000 share option pool to be adopted in connection with the